csriramganesh/aws-lvm-storage-management/README.md

 This project demonstrates how to use AWS Elastic Block Store (EBS) and Linux Logical Volume Manager (LVM) to create scalable and flexible storage on a running EC2 instance.

-The project simulates a real-world scenario where additional storage is required for a Linux server.
-Instead of rebuilding the server or migrating data, storage is expanded dynamically using LVM while preserving existing data.
+The objective was to simulate a real-world scenario where additional storage is required for a Linux server.
+Instead of rebuilding the server or migrating data, storage was expanded dynamically using LVM while preserving existing data.

 ---